Regensburg subcamp: Commemoration

-In October 1950, the President of the Bavarian State Compensation Office, Philipp Auerbach, inaugurated a concentration camp memorial for an unknown number of foreign concentration camp prisoners in the Evangelical Central Cemetery in Regensburg.
+In October 1950, the President of the Bavarian State Compensation Office, Philipp Auerbach, inaugurated a concentration camp memorial for an unknown number of foreign concentration camp prisoners buried in the Evangelical Central Cemetery in Regensburg.
 The Lord Mayor (Oberbürgermeister "Burgomaster") of Regensburg, Georg Zitzler, laid a wreath.
-When the bones of several dead were exhumed in the spring of 1955, the concentration camp memorial and the associated small stone blocks with the engraved number of dead and their nationality were also removed.
+When the graves of several of the dead were exhumed in the spring of 1955 (and the remains relocated to Flossenbürg), the concentration camp memorial and the associated small stone blocks with the engraved number of dead and their nationality were also removed.
 The details of the removal and the whereabouts of the memorial have not yet been clarified.

 After the student group work at the Regensburg Vocational School for Business (Berufsfachschule für Wirtschaft Regensburg) with its theme of the Colosseum subcamp had won a second prize in the Federal President’s History Competition (Geschichtswettbewerb des Bundespräsidenten) in 1982/83, the question of an appropriate memorial for the victims was raised again.
 In the student work, according to the summary, a proper memorial plaque should be placed on the Colosseum building to serve as a reminder that the city should not forget or keep silent about the less pleasant aspects of its history.
 The city administration initially assured the students, who even donated part of their prize money to implement their demands, that the city would put up a plaque, but to this day, no such plaque has been installed.

 In the early 1990s, on a non-partisan initiative, a memorial plaque was made to commemorate the Colosseum subcamp, which was attached to the railing of the Stone Bridge without the support of the city administration.
 In 1994, this was replaced by a large memorial stone, which was inaugurated by Mayor Christa Meier.

 This abstract work of Flossenbürg granite and limestone is located in a free space (combination mini-park and bicycle parking lot) opposite the Colosseum, but offset by approximately 70 meters on the other side of the street.
 The carved inscription avoids naming or specifying the exact location of the former Colosseum subcamp.
 It is worded as follows: